alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 A Receiver configured by an Administrator to allow the use a 256 or 512 bit PSK MUST support modes based on AES-256.
 A Receiver configured to allow the  use of a 128 bit PSK MUST support modes based on AES-128.
 A Receiver MAY simultaneously support modes based on AES-128 and AES-256.
 A Receiver MUST fail activation if a `key_id` associated with a 256 or 512 bit PSK is used along with a `mode` that is not based on AES-256.

 > Note: if the IS-05 `ext_privacy_mode` transport parameter constraints of a Receiver only allow modes based on AES-128, it indicates that only PSK of 128 bit are allowed.

+The PEP "urn:ietf:params:rtp-hdrext:PEP-Full-IV-Counter" and "urn:ietf:params:rtphdrext:PEP-Short-IV-Counter" RTP Extension Headers MUST be declared in the SDP transport file.
+The declaration MUST be performed as per RFC8285 using the "sendonly" direction.

 #### For protocol "UDP" and "UDP_KV"
 The `mode` parameter MUST be one of: "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR".